 - Strategic Skills and Knowledge: Core competencies for all public and nonprofit professionals.

-- Focus Areas: Public Administration courses, plus electives in specific areas of practice.
+- Focus Areas: Public Policy Analysis and Public Budgeting and Finance courses, plus electives in specific areas of practice.

-- Capstone: Final project and MPA program integration.
+- Capstone seminar: Final project and MPA program integration.

 All MPA students must complete 40 graduate credits.